gbdev/pandocs/src/STAT.md

 A hardware quirk in the monochrome Game Boy makes the LCD interrupt sometimes trigger when writing to STAT (including writing \$00) during OAM scan, HBlank, VBlank, or LY=LYC.
-It behaves as if \$FF were written for one cycle, and then the written value were written the next cycle.
+It behaves as if \$FF were written for one M-cycle, and then the written value were written the next M-cycle.
 Because the GBC in DMG mode does not have this quirk, two games that depend on this quirk (Ocean's *Road Rash* and Vic Tokai's *Xerd no Densetsu*) will not run on a GBC.